A notebook for fiction writers and aspiring novelists. One editor’s perspective.

 Every writer will experience a unique and different approach to writing a first draft.
 (Spoiler: There ain’t no single way!)
 For some writers—not many, but a few—each page will emerge pristine and complete as is.
 Those writers are basically drafting, editing, re-editing and polishing each page in their heads before continuing to the next page.
 For the rest of us, however, our first draft is (or will be) a hot mess, filled with gaping plot holes and various discrepancies, half-baked thoughts and overtly flowery prose—all waiting for an eventual fix in subsequent drafts.

-Writing a novel-length manuscript involves a two-step process: Part 1.
+Writing (and finishing) a novel involves an intricate, two-step process: Part 1.
 The Idea.
 And, Part 2.
 The Implementation.
+The Idea (your original concept) is largely a Right Brain (creative thinking) process.
+The Implementation (writing it down) is mostly a Left Brain (critical thinking, problem solving) process.
 For most writers, creativity isn’t difficult.
 We’re all daydreamers at heart.
-The difficulty lies in which of those ideas must be refined to produce relevant prose.
-Sometimes, the chasm between The Idea and The Implementation can seem impossible.
+Some of us are natural-born storytellers.
+Both the difficulty and the success of our efforts depend upon upon which of those ideas we choose and refine into relevant prose.
+Sometimes, the chasm between The Idea and The Implementation may seem impossible.

 Not everybody attempting a first novel can make that transition.
 At least, not easily.
 Our right-brain (the creative side) is handing the baton to our left-brain (the logical, orderly side).
 A good many beginning novelists fumble the baton at this point.
 The successful ones pick it up again and keep running.